Kishore1392/Kishore1392/README.md

 <br>

-2. [Project Title 2: e.g., Sentiment Analysis of Twitter Data using NLP]
+2. customer Sentiment Analysis of Twitter Data using NLP]

 Description: [A brief description of this project and its objectives.]